 GUILDFORD TOURIST INFORMATION SHOP

-No visit to Guildford is complete without popping into the Guildford Tourist Information Gift Shop.
+No visit to Guildford is complete without a stop at the Guildford Tourist Information Gift Shop.

-We stock a wide range of books and souvenirs to remind you of our beautiful town.
-A small selection is shown below.
+We offer a wonderful selection of books and souvenirs to help you remember your time in our beautiful town.
+A small preview is shown below, but there’s so much more waiting for you inside.

-Please note that, unfortunately, we are unable to post items to you.
+Please note: unfortunately, we are unable to post items.

-Want to know further details about our stock, including prices?
-Email tic@guildford.gov.uk or phone during our opening hours on 01483 444333.
+If you’d like more information about our products, including prices, simply Email tic@guildford.gov.uk or phone during our opening hours on 01483 444333.

-We look forward to welcoming you to our Tourist Information Gift Shop soon!
+We look forward to welcoming you to the Tourist Information Gift Shop soon!

 Opening times